The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Theory

 \subsubsection{Generating projective arrangements}

 The method we will present in detail here was outlined first by \citet{Futrell2015a}.
-Here we borrow from recent theoretical research \citep{Alemany2022b} to derive a detailed algorithm to generate projective arrangements and prove its correctness.
+Here we borrow from recent theoretical research summarized above \citep{Alemany2022b} to derive a detailed algorithm to generate projective arrangements and prove its correctness.

 {

 }

 {